Security Master Review: Quick Expert Summary

-The one thing I found annoying was that the menus list several “features” which are simply links to additional applications.
-There were links to an entire family of add-on products, including a Bitcoin/Ethereum wallet, a safe browser, a “smart keyboard,” and a screen locker.
+However, I found the numerous “features” in the menus annoying, as they’re merely links to additional applications.
+These include a range of add-on products, such as a Bitcoin/Ethereum wallet, a safe browser, a smart keyboard, and a screen locker.

 To access Security Master support, click the “feedback” button and select “report a problem.”
 The ticket-creation menu is adequate, allowing for screenshots and contact information.
 The embedded FAQ section, however, was inaccessible.
 Nonetheless, I received a response to my test ticket within one business day, a good response time for a free product.